Your Cart is Empty

 When a patient needs to change their habits for their health, Functional Medicine Health Coaches can make those changes more accessible and sustainable.
 Health coaches help patients set goals and provide achievable steps and strategies for them to maintain healthy changes long-term.
 Just like a functional medicine clinician, a health coach makes sure patients feel heard and that they share ownership of their healing process." ~Functional Medicine Coaching Academy

-What Makes a FMCHC different: Can you coach?
+What Makes an FMCHC different: Can you coach?

 Becoming a Functional Medicine Certified Health Coach means graduating from a 12 month rigorous program that has been certified by the NBHWC as having all the criteria necessary for the graduate to be allowed to apply and sit for the NBC-HWC exam.
 NBHWC has partnered with the National Board of Medical Examiners to create this credentialed exam become a board certified health coach.
 This board certification is the only one recognized by insurance companies and allows health coaches to work with providers.

-This is NOT an "at your pace online course take a knowledge exam at the end".
-But rather an interactive program that pushed candidates out of their comfort zone each week to learn new material from a wide range of functional medicine information and positive psychology areas, and apply it when coaching the client.
+This was NOT an "at your pace online course take a knowledge exam at the end".
+But rather an interactive program with required class attendance that pushed candidates out of their comfort zone each week to learn new material from a wide range of functional medicine information and positive psychology areas, and apply it when coaching the client.
 Most health coach programs are self taught and are about 6 months in length with a minimal, if any, focus on the ability to actually COACH.
+If interested in learning more please visit Functional Medicine Coaching Academy.

-Functional Medicine trained Health Coaches work with the providers treatment protocol, by partnering with the client to help them navigate the protocol or diagnosis in a way that best supports the clients needs and vision for their own optimal health and wellness.
+Functional Medicine Certified Health Coaches are trained to work with the providers treatment protocol, by partnering with the client to help them navigate the protocol or diagnosis in a way that best supports the clients needs and vision for their own optimal health and wellness.
 It's about meeting the client where they are at and who they currently are, and partnering with them as a supportive guide to where they want to go and who they want to be.

 Does that mean a doctor has to refer me to a health coach?